 - Spouses or partners (PACS) with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;

-The application for family reunification is not time limited.
+The application for family reunification is not time-limited.
 Family reunification is not subjected to income or health insurance requirements, even if the requested is lodged after 3 months contrary to the possibility offered by EU law to then have refugees go through the normal procedure for foreigners which has such requirements.

 Beneficiaries’ family members have to request a visa at the French embassy with all the documentation proving their relationship with the refugee or the beneficiary of subsidiary protection they want to join.
-The embassy communicates to OFPRA the elements collected and asks for certification.
+The embassy communicates to OFPRA the elements collected and asks for certification of the declarations.
 If the information collected by the embassy corresponds to the declarations the beneficiary made to OFPRA both at the beginning of their asylum claim and when asked during the family reunification procedure, the family members must be issued a visa without delay.

 In practice, beneficiaries and their family members face difficulties in gathering the documentation proving their family ties (which add to the difficulties related to the complexity of the visa form).
 In case of traditional or religious unions, they do not to have any certificate of the celebration and cannot then prove they are married or partners.
 They must then prove a stable and durable relationship, which requires much more documents.
 The same problems have been identified concerning birth certificates.
 Such documentation does not even exist in some countries and the delays for being issued a visa in order to come to France, in the framework of family reunification, can be very long.